 This helps us avoid our bets being partially matched.

-For Premier League games the liquidity is fairly high in the days before the game kicks off where as for most horse racing events the liquidity will only increase within the last hour before the race.
+For Premier League games, the liquidity is fairly high in the days before the game kicks off.
+Whereas, for most horse racing events the liquidity will only increase within the last hour before the race.

-Our favourite betting exchange
+Favourite betting exchange